Babynina2001/Pokemon-Game-Character-Analysis/README.md

 This repository aims to provide a comprehensive collection of information about these characters, shedding light on their strengths and weaknesses in the pokemon game.

 ## HOW STATS WORK IN POKEMON
 Statistics also known as the stats are values that apply to a pokemon’s abilities in battle.
 Most stats are affected by the individual pokemon and their level while others are exclusive to battles and moves.
-The six primary factors that determines how a pokemon will perform in a battle.
-They include:
+The six primary factors that determines how a pokemon will perform in a battle include:
 1. Hit-Points determines how much damage a pokemon can receive.
 When a pokemon HP is completely down to zero, the pokemon will faint.
 HP is the frequently affected stat of them all.
 The average base HP for a pokemon is 68.
 2. Attack stats determines how powerful a pokemon’s physical moves will be.
 3. Special Attack determines how much damage a pokemon can cause while using a very special move.
 The average base special attack for a pokemon is 69.